 "The global aquaculture industry covers large onshore and offshore areas, but no one has really looked at the possible ways we can use the ocean.
 These areas are clearly not sufficiently utilized, especially when we see the world's enormous need for proteins," says Lisa Terese de Jager, Head of the Seafood Unit in DNV.

 DNV is renowned for its in-depth sector expertise focusing on technology, energy, safety and the environment, and 70 per cent of the activities of this international quality assurance and risk management company are sea-related.

-“We can see both opportunities and challenges linked to utilizing the oceans, and have just published a forecast for the blue economy up to 2050,” says Bente Pretlove, Programme Director, Ocean Space in DNV.
+“We can see both opportunities and challenges linked to utilizing the oceans,” says Bente Pretlove, Programme Director, Ocean Space in DNV.

 OCEAN EXPERT: Bente Pretlove is Programme Director, Ocean Space in DNV.
 Photo: DNV

 An arena for a race